The top-line? You can keep texting (including “cold”) but the future is uncertain. Want more details? That’s where things start to get confusing.

 What is 10DLC?

-Wireless carriers, including AT&T, Verizon, and T-Mobile, are trying to force traffic generated by organizations to register as a way to prevent spam text messages and unsolicited messaging, and to make it easier to hold senders accountable for texting.
+Wireless carriers, including AT&T, Verizon, and T-Mobile, are trying to force traffic generated by organizations to register as a way to prevent illegal, malicious texting by connecting senders to specific numbers.

-10DLC stands for 10-Digit Long Code, which is the local phone number used when we launch texting campaigns.
-Wireless carriers are pushing all private entities, which includes nonprofits, campaigns, and 527 political organizations, to register their brand through the Campaign Registry for texting campaigns using long-codes (10DLC) starting October 1st.
+10DLC stands for 10-Digit Long Code, referring to the local phone number used to launch texting campaigns.
+Wireless carriers are pushing all entities, which includes nonprofits, campaigns, and 527 political organizations, to register their brand through the Campaign Registry for texting campaigns using long-codes.

 Can I text contacts without “opt-in” on 10DLC?

 Yes, you can.
 The issue is that texting with prior consent (“warm”) is a Cellular Telecommunications Industry Association’s (CTIA)’s — the wireless carrier industry association — best practice.
 But it doesn’t appear in any of the proposed fines and fees or new rules for 10DLC.
-There isn’t any new threat to “cold” texting from 10DLC – the system doesn’t track consent or require proof of opt-ins any differently than the current system.
-What’s new, the process for registering a brand and retaining a “trust score” provided by the carriers is a requirement (more below).
+We can still text “cold” contacts through 10DLC, but if those texts are blocked, we’ve seen carriers request proof of opt-in.
+The requirements to “prove” opt-in are very specific, so if our clients aren’t able to jump through those hoops, we send their texts unregistered.

 But Twilio, Hustle, or other services I use say I can’t text without opt-in.
 Can I?